Antarcticsiclepop/left4dead2-choreography-script/documentation/sequence.md

 # Writing a `Sequence::` object

-A `Sequence::` object is used as a quick way to trigger multiple **cues** in a sequential order.
+A `Sequence::` object can be used as a quick way to trigger multiple **cues** in a sequential order.
 Example:

 ```javascript
 .publishCues(